Wednesday, January 06, 2021

 Kupperman (1998) also notes that "the diagnosis of hyperlexia does not apply to children who are precocious in reading but who do not exhibit a significant language disorder." (source)

 For me, the type doesn't matter.
-Instead, knowing the term hyperlexia applies to my child is all that matters.
+Instead, knowing the term hyperlexia describes my child is all that matters.
 It gives me the information I need to best understand my kid and better support their needs.

 I encourage you not to dwell too much on the type and instead focus on the fact that your child is hyperlexic regardless.